N3CROM4NCER/nuker/README.md

-# nuker
+# Discord console nuker
-discord bot nuker
+Easy to use:)
+Next update at 5 stars